Dramatic ruined castle high above the North Sea.

 - Summer Season (1st April - 30th September): Open daily from 09:00 to 18:00, with the last entry at 17:00.

-- Closure Dates: The Castle is closed on 25th & 26th December and 1st & 2nd January annually.
-Additional planned closure dates are listed at the foot of the page.
+Closure Dates: The Castle is closed on the 25th and 26th of December, as well as the 1st and 2nd of January annually.
+Additional planned closure dates may be announced.

 Historic Houses members visit for free (on display of membership card).